Do Informational Cascades Happen with Non-myopic Agents?: Characterization of Structured Perfect Bayesian Equilibria

+Following the discussion after Definition \ref{def:PBE} and by using $\boldsymbol{\tilde{x}_t}$, we characterize the off-equilibrium private beliefs as follows:

-Intuitively, the above equation says that for a player that has not yet revealed her information ($\tilde{x}^n=0$) her private likelihood about $V$ is the public likelihood amplified by the private factor $(\frac{1-p}{p})^{x^n}$.
-If however she has already revealed her information and she is on equilibrium $\tilde{x}^n=x^n$ then private and public beliefs are the same because the private information has already been incorporated in the public belief at an early stage when revelation occurred.
-Finally, if she has already revealed her information and she is off-equilibrium $\tilde{x}^n=-x^n$ then her private likelihood has to correct for the erroneous public belief through the factor $(\frac{1-p}{p})^{-\tilde{x}^n}$ and then amplified by the true factor $(\frac{1-p}{p})^{x^n}$.
+Intuitively, equation \eqref{eq:private} says that if a player has not yet revealed her information ($\tilde{x}_{t}^n=0$), then her private likelihood about $V$ is the public likelihood amplified by the private factor $(\frac{1-p}{p})^{x^n}$.
+If however she has already revealed her information and she is on equilibrium $\tilde{x}_{t}^n=x^n$ then her private belief is the same as the public belief, which includes her private information since it was revealed.
+Finally, if she has already revealed her information and she is off-equilibrium $\tilde{x}_{t}^n=-x^n$ then her private likelihood has to correct for the erroneous public belief through the factor $(\frac{1-p}{p})^{-\tilde{x}_{t}^n}$ and then amplified by the true factor $(\frac{1-p}{p})^{x^n}$.